-Facilitating Regional Adaptation Planning and Decision-Making
+Facilitating Regional Adaptation Planning, Decision-Making and Action

 Making adaptation-focused decisions now will help ensure that our economy, communities and natural resources sectors are better prepared for climate change now and in the future.

 For information on regional adaptation initiatives in the North, visit the Climate Change Adaptation Program at Aboriginal Affairs and Northern Development Canada.

 For more information about the RACs, click on the RAC region below in the map.